Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Background

 \subsection{Diversity-Promoting Methods}

-\textbf{Alignment Methods } A growing body of literature explores methods to reduce homogenization in aligned LLMs.
-Several studies propose modifying the alignment process, either by altering the construction of preference datasets or by adjusting alignment objectives~\citep{lanchantin2025diverse, slocumdiverse, chung2025modifying}.
-All of these methods substantially increase diversity during alignment, as measured by token-level entropy or embedding-space variation.
-However, we highlight how these metrics may not capture meaningful, task-dependent notions of diversity.
+Methods to reduce homogenization include modifying preference data or alignment objectives~\citep{lanchantin2025diverse, slocumdiverse, chung2025modifying}.
+These often increase post-alignment diversity as measured by token-level entropy or embedding variation, though such metrics may not reflect meaningful, task-dependent diversity.

-\textbf{Inference-Time Methods } While most evaluations of homogenization examine temperature-sampled outputs, a few studies explore prompt-based strategies to explicitly sample diverse outputs at inference-time.
-For example, \citet{zhang2025cultivating} use a \textit{system prompt} that explicitly tells LLMs to generate $k$ responses in a single output that represent ``diverse values.'' \citet{zhang2025noveltybench} propose \textit{in-context regeneration}, where models are prompted to produce a different response while retaining all previous responses in the conversation context.
-Other works also use implicit techniques, such as persona-based or multilingual prompting~\citep{wang2025large, wang2025multilingual}.
-Our work improves inference-time methods by explicitly clarifying the notion of ``diversity'' in model instructions.
+At inference time, prompting can elicit diverse outputs beyond temperature sampling: \citet{zhang2025cultivating} use a \textit{system prompt} to generate $k$ responses reflecting ``diverse values,'' and \citet{zhang2025noveltybench} propose \textit{in-context regeneration}, prompting a different response while retaining prior responses in context.
+Persona-based and multilingual prompting may also elicit response variation~\citep{wang2025large, wang2025multilingual}.
+We improve inference-time sampling by explicitly specifying the intended notion of ``diversity'' in model instructions.